md-mudassir7/Dynamic-Programming/knapsack variations/coinChangeII/README.md

     2.We use 2 array instead of a matrix to compute and at the end of every iteration we assign prev to current vector

-    3.The code gives a proper understanding
+    3.The comments in the code gives a proper understanding